Back To School Party Ideas

 An alternative to this is to have all the kids bring gently worn clothes they no longer want.
 They could exchange the secondhand clothes with each other to freshen up their wardrobes or could pool all the clothes together and donate the outfits to kids in need.

 Go Team!
 In late August and early September, most high school football teams are playing scrimmages on their schools’ practice fields.
 Elementary and middle school-age kids might enjoy watching the teens play.
 Find out the scrimmage schedule, and then arrange for your children and their friends to attend a game together.
 Pack sub sandwiches, easy-to-eat fruit (such as grapes), popcorn and crispy rice cereal treats shaped like footballs (use licorice or fruit leather for the football laces).

 Before the get-together, tell the kids to wear the school’s colors.
 Bring along a football for the kids to toss around after the game is over.
 Plan your own family tradition back-to-school season is a chance for fresh starts.
 Why not launch your own ritual that celebrates new beginnings?

 Spend a day filling the freezer with make-ahead dinners and lunch snacks, such as homemade cake and healthy cookies.
-Give each child a new apron, a tradition that could be repeated every year.
+Give each child a new apron; a tradition that you could make it every single year.
 Plant a tree in the yard.
 Do so every year and by the time your kids head off to college you’ll have a small forest that will remind you of their time in school.
 These ideas can break the back to school ice.